engineering-collaboration/book/docs/book/collaborating-within-a-company/team-interactions.md

 ## Interaction Forms

 While we incentivize inter-team communication, teams cannot work together in an organization-wide free-for-all.
+Operating effectively within our team has less impact when operating beyond it becomes strenuous.
 In order to get work done, we define sensible and effective interactions between teams.
 Depending on the team dynamics, the forms of interactions differ through approach, frequency, and duration of inter-team work.

 As in [*Autonomous Team Structure*](./autonomous-team-structure.md), we defer to the wisdom of Matthew Skelton and Manuel Pais, publicized in their book *Team Topologies* (I, personally, cannot recommend this book enough and encourage all readers to visit their website and watch the videos on Youtube).
 The two authors identified and listed three common forms of interaction between teams.